simplyandyg/everythingschoolforgot/posts/sleep-diet-exercise.md

 The benefits of sleep, eating well, and exercise overlap, intertwine, and build on each other.
 Improved sleep and eating clean help exercise performance.
 Eating clean and exercise helps with better sleep, which then improves exercise performance.
 See what I mean?

-Lacking in any of these categories can lead to serious health problems.
+Lacking in any of the three categories can lead to serious health problems.

 **If we aren’t trying to be elite athletes...**
 We don’t need to train like elite athletes.